-Homework: There will be homework assigned every week in class, made up of reader responses, paragraph revisions, grammar exercises, research assignments, and additional readings not on the syllabus.
+Homework: There will be homework assigned every week in class or via email, made up of formal assignments that build up to essays, including reader responses, paragraph revisions, grammar exercises, research assignments, and additional readings not on the syllabus.
+The homework will add up to at least 1500 words.